Ac6Embedded/apollo-docs/docs/security/cra/qa.md

 ### Q2) Is a soldered 3rd-party compute module (MCU/firmware) a product?
 What about the finished device?

 Often yes: the module is a PDE on its own, and the finished device is also a PDE.
-- If the module is placed on the EU market separately, it fits the PDE definition because the CRA includes “software or hardware components being placed on the market separately.”[1]
+- If the module is placed on the EU market separately, it fits the PDE definition because the CRA includes software or hardware components being placed on the market separately.[1]
 - **Module obligations** (when sold separately): risk assessment, Annex I controls, vulnerability handling, technical documentation, user/integrator instructions, and the right conformity assessment route.[2][7][8]
 - **Finished product obligations**: the final manufacturer remains responsible for CRA compliance of the whole product (module + your software + any remote data processing).[1][2]
 - **Integration due diligence**: third-party components (including OSS) must not compromise cybersecurity; exercise due diligence.[3]